LasterAlex/teloxide_tests/README.md

 2) Make it beautiful for the user
 3) Make it beautiful on the inside

+## Structure

+- ./dataset has different mocked structs, that are easy to implement and use
+- ./proc_macros has proc macros, cuz for some reason it has to be a separate crate
+- ./telegram_test_server has a server that mimicks the real one
+- ./mock_bot has a mocked version of a bot, that sends requests to the fake server

+## Where are the examples of a mocked bot?

+`./mock_bot/src/tests.rs`

+## How to implement it?

+Hopefully it is as easy as doing what happens in `./mock_bot/src/tests.rs`

+1) Import the dataset
+2) Create a mocked bot with something that can be turned into an update, like MockMessageText or MockMessagePhoto
+3) Add dependencies and/or a different bot using .dependencies(deps![]) and .me(MockedMe::new().build())
+4) Dispatch it with .dispatch().await
+5) Get the responces with .get_responces()
+6) Do the testing with the gotten responces

 ## Todo

 - [x] Add dataset